Electricity in France

 For those who are also using renewable energy in their property, where the use of two meters is generally necessary a single Linky meter will replace the existing meters.

-The new meters will also allow other operations to be carried out remotely, such as closing and opening of accounts.
+The new meters also allow other operations to be carried out remotely, such as closing and opening of accounts.

 Details of the broad programme of installation can be found at Le compteur Linky chez vous, from where you can also contact Enedis about the actual date of installation on your property.